jonnonz1/nz-statute-book/acts/public/1950/machinery-act-1950.md

 ### 26A Codes of practice
 (1) In this section and in sections 26B and 26C—
   - **code of practice** means a recommended practice and includes a description of any commodity, phenomenon, process, or practice, by reference to its nature, quality, strength, purity, composition, quantity, dimension, weight, grade, durability, origin, age, intensity, duration, or other characteristic whatsoever, or any 2 or more of them, and may also include a glossary of terms, definitions, and symbols, or any of them.
-(2) The Secretary may, from time to time, issue for the purposes of this Act, codes of practice relating to safety in the assembly, maintenance, use or operation of machinery, or any amusement device, and may from time to time amend or revoke any such code of practice.
+(2) WorkSafe may, from time to time, issue for the purposes of this Act, codes of practice relating to safety in the assembly, maintenance, use or operation of machinery, or any amusement device, and may from time to time amend or revoke any such code of practice.

 ### 26B Codes of practice to be approved by Minister
 (1) No code of practice and no amendment or revocation of a code of practice shall have any force or effect until it has been approved by the Minister.
-(2) The Minister shall not approve any code of practice or any amendment or revocation of a code of practice unless— (a) not less than 1 month has elapsed since the publication in the Gazette of a notice of the intention of the Secretary to apply for approval; and
+(2) The Minister shall not approve any code of practice or any amendment or revocation of a code of practice unless— (a) not less than 1 month has elapsed since the publication in the Gazette of a notice of the intention of WorkSafe to apply for approval; and
   (b) the Minister has consulted such persons as he considers will be affected thereby, or representatives of those persons, and they have had the opportunity to consider its possible effects and comment on those effects to the Minister; and
   (c) the Minister has considered any comments made to him concerning those effects.
 (3) When the Minister approves a code of practice, or any amendment or revocation of a code of practice, he shall—